hexobandit/knowledge-db/KCSA-cheat-sheet.md

 - Disable profiling endpoints.

 ### Kubelet
 Runs on each node and ensures that containers in pods are running as specified.
 Communicates with the container runtime to start, stop, and monitor containers.
+Ensures containers in pods are running but **doesn’t assign pods to nodes**.
 - Require authentication and disable anonymous access.
 - Enforce secure pod configurations (`runAsNonRoot=true`).
+- The `--anonymous-auth=false` flag disables anonymous access to the Kubelet API, ensuring that only authenticated requests are allowed.

 ### Container Runtime
 The software that runs containers, such as Docker, containerd, or CRI-O. Works with the Kubelet to manage container lifecycles.